Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU: Constraining chemical enrichment models with the X-IFU

 We find that 472 of these AGB+SN$_{\rm cc}$+SN$_{\rm Ia, 1}$+SN$_{\rm Ia, 2}$ combinations offer a $\chi_{\rm red}^2$ value below 1.5 (13 of which contain one input SN$_{\rm Ia}$ model), and are thus better at reproducing our X-IFU mock abundance pattern than the input AGB+SN$_{\rm cc}$+SN$_{\rm Ia}$ set of models (Sect.~\ref{subsec:input}, Fig.~\ref{fig:clusterratio1}).
 Although this seems to be a large number, this represents only $\sim$0.07\% of the total number of our combinations including two SNIa models (near-$M_\text{Ch}$+sub-$M_\text{Ch}$).
 The more complex scenario where two SNIa models co-exist can be further constrained imposing a limit on the relative contributions from the two competing mechanisms.
-For instance, we can request that the SN$_{\rm Ia, 1}$/SN$_{\rm Ia,2}$ ratio (namely, $a_{\rm SN_{\rm Ia}, 1}/a_{\rm SN_{\rm Ia}, 2}$) does not exceed one order of magnitude, i.e. lies between 0.1 and 10.
+For instance, we can request the SN$_{\rm Ia, 1}$/SN$_{\rm Ia,2}$ ratio (namely, $a_{\rm SN_{\rm Ia}, 1}/a_{\rm SN_{\rm Ia}, 2}$) not to exceed one order of magnitude, that is, that it lies between 0.1 and 10.
 These limits are arbitrarily chosen to satisfy the condition that both mechanisms remain quantitatively comparable (otherwise a single model should suffice at first order).
-When applying this criterion, together with the same criterion as in Sect.~\ref{subsec:constraints} (i.e. $0.1 < \text{SN}_{\rm Ia 1+2}/\text{SNe} < 0.6$), the number of ``realistic'' combinations below $\chi_{\rm red}^2 < 1.5$ drops to 190 (i.e. $\sim$0.03\% of the total number of combinations).
+When applying this criterion, together with the same criterion as in Sect.~\ref{subsec:constraints} (i.e. $0.1 < \text{SN}_{\rm Ia 1+2}/\text{SNe} < 0.6$), the number of `realistic' combinations below $\chi_{\rm red}^2 < 1.5$ drops to 190 (i.e. $\sim$0.03\% of the total number of combinations).

 Admittedly, the present case includes more degeneracies than our previous, less complex attempts (i.e. simple AGB+SN$_{\rm cc}$+SN$_{\rm Ia}$ combinations).
-These numbers, and their interpretation on the ability of the X-IFU to disentangle an ICM enrichment from one or two (or more) SN$_{\rm Ia}$ models, are further discussed in Sect.~\ref{subsec:ability}.
+These numbers, and their interpretation as to the ability of the X-IFU to disentangle an ICM enrichment from one or two (or more) SN$_{\rm Ia}$ models, are further discussed in Sect.~\ref{subsec:ability}.